-This research is focused around four inter-related questions:
+This research area is focused on four inter-related questions:

 • Has exposure to crime and disorder changed across space and through time?

-• What are the causal drivers of crime inequalities?
+• What are the drivers of crime inequalities?

-• How do models of risk assessment and deployment impact on crime inequalities?
+• How do models of risk assessment and deployment impact crime inequalities?

 These questions have been shaped through dialogue with Understanding Inequalities research partners (including data providers) to address key policy challenges in Scotland and internationally.